bechampion/interviewthing/README.md

 - have docker installed
 - this runs on root accounts no sts or anything similar
 - create s3 bucket on ireland called "interviewthing-cluster" or change on state.tf (looking to automate this)
-- hopefully `make all` would run creation of vpc eks helm ingress pychart and some curls to test that everything is working.
+- hopefully `git clone https://github.com/bechampion/interviewthing.git && cd interviewthing && make all` would run creation of vpc eks helm ingress pychart and some curls to test that everything is working.